Monday, November 30, 2009

 Here We Go Steelers, Here We Go

 One year, my dad decided to rent a big screen TV to watch the Super Bowl and all the bowl games out in The Barn.
-It went over so well, he went back the next year to do the same and ended up buying one.
-(The small scratch on the screen = $300 off!)
+It went over so well that he went back the next year to do the same and ended up buying one.
 So we had a neighborhood party for the AFC Championship game against the hated Houston Oilers.
 I don’t remember much about that party other than we supplied all attendees with a Steelers jersey to wear and we partied our buns off.

 Call this The Steel Pyramid.
 Note: I know there's a picture of the Ayahtollah on the back wall, but don't be alarmed.
 It actually had a target on it and was mounted on a dart board.